dcunited001/dcunited001.github.io/_posts/2014-05-18-two-projects-i-wish.md

 title: "Two Projects That Would Save the World"
 author:
   name: "David Conner"
-tags: "supercomputers bioinformatics biology savingtheworld chemistry"
+tags: "supercomputing bioinformatics biology savingtheworld chemistry"
 ---

 ### So I'm a guy with a TON of ideas